gravitational/gravity/docs/7.x/quickstart.md

 ### Step 2: Creating the Kubernetes Resources

 Making Wordpress run on Kubernetes is easy.
-The quickstart repository you have cloned above includes the YAML definitions of Kubernetes objects.
+The Gravity examples repository you have cloned above includes the YAML definitions of Kubernetes objects.
 We'll use a Helm chart for this: